AmstlerStephan/umi-pipeline-nf_Paper/README.md

-# umi-pipeline-nf: A GPU-accelerated, modular and scalable workflow for UMI-tagged nanopore amplicon analysis with real-time sequencing integration
+# Umi-pipeline-nf: A modular and scalable workflow for UMI-tagged nanopore amplicon analysis with real-time sequencing integration and GPU-acceleration

 This repository contains all scripts, configuration files, and benchmarking resources used in the study:

-**"umi-pipeline-nf: A GPU-accelerated, modular and scalable workflow for UMI-tagged nanopore amplicon analysis with real-time sequencing integration"**
+**"Umi-pipeline-nf: A modular and scalable workflow for UMI-tagged nanopore amplicon analysis with real-time sequencing integration and GPU-acceleration
+"**

 ---